This article has been updated with 2022 information.

 PFML will provide employees up to 12 weeks of paid family leave, 20 weeks of paid medical leave, or up to 26 weeks of leave to care for a family member who is a service member.

 Benefit amounts vary depending on the employee’s average weekly wage.
-The maximum weekly benefit is $850, which is payable starting January 1, 2021.
+The maximum weekly benefit is $1,084.31 in 2022.

-Full-time, part-time, and seasonal workers are eligible for PFML, including:
+Full-time, part-time, and seasonal workers are eligible for PFML in 2022, including:

 - W-2 employees working for a business in Massachusetts or state agency